osg-htc/user-documentation/documentation/PATh/htc_workloads/containers/containers.md

 ### Exploring Images on the Access Points

+** NOTE: as of Feb 17, 2023, /cvmfs is not yet enabled on the access point, and the following example will not work. **

 Just like it is important to test your codes and jobs at a small scale, you should make sure that your container is working correctly.
 One way to explore how OSG sees your container images, is to explore them on